Gravitational Multipoles in General Stationary Spacetimes: Generalization to Arbitrary Spacetimes

 For general matter content, the status of the Geroch-Hansen multipole formalism was not clear up until now.
 For example, if there could exist matter couplings for which no improvement vector could be found, then this may even have implied the existence of a \emph{third} family of multipoles (besides the ``usual'' two $M_{A_\ell},S_{A_\ell}$) \cite{Compere:2017wrj}.
 Luckily, as I show here, it is relatively simple to show that a stationary solution in a theory with any matter content allows for the construction of an improvement vector $\omega^I_\mu$, such that $\omega^{\text{(tot)}}_\mu = \omega_\mu + \omega_\mu^I$ is curl-less and allows for the definition of the twist scalar $\omega$.
-The only assumption necessary will be a mild one on the topology of the (spatial slices of the) spacetime manifold, and is automatically satisfied for e.g. a single, stationary black hole.